First, The Painting

 Trumbull’s painting of the Declaration of Independence depicts the moment on June 28, 1776, when the first draft of the Declaration of Independence was presented to the Second Continental Congress at the Pennsylvania State House (now Independence Hall).
 This was the first day that the process of our nation’s independence really took its first major step.
 The painting of the Declaration features the 5 man committee that drafted the Declaration – John Adams, Roger Sherman, Robert Livingston, Thomas Jefferson (presenting the document), and Benjamin Franklin – standing before John Hancock, the President of the Continental Congress.

 Trumbull’s painting of the Declaration of Independence includes 42 of the 56 signers of the Declaration.
 Five delegates were included in the painting but were not signers.
 John Trumbull spent some 27 years traveling up and down the eastern seaboard by carriage with a travel-size canvas so he could paint the portraits from life.
-Of the 47 portraits on the front of the Declaration 36 were taken from life; others copied from an existing portrait or memory and in one case the resemblance between father and son was such that the portrait was painted from the son’s likeness.
+Of the 47 portraits on the front of the Declaration 36 were taken from life; others were copied from an existing portrait or memory and in one case the resemblance between father and son was such that the portrait was painted from the son’s likeness.

 Trumbull excluded 14 of the lesser-known signers which included those who died in the years after the Declaration was signed and those images that were not available.
 Both Jefferson and Adams advised Trumbull that delegates should be left out rather than poorly represented.